shouya/thinking-dumps/lazy/README.md

 [fix-point combinators](http://en.wikipedia.org/wiki/Fixed-point_combinator)!

-With the environment `recur-env` you can use the Y combinator called `Y`, and use it to define recursive lambda or recursive data structures.
+With the environment `recur-env` you can use the Y combinator called `Y`, to define recursive lambda and recursive data structures.

 Below is an example defining a lambda that calculates a list's length: